Debar: History

+During the Great Retreat of the Serbian forces into Albania from Debar Ali Pustina, an Albanian revolutionary from the city who was fighting against the Serbs was killed in 1915 by the retreating Serbian forces.

 It was occupied by Kingdom of Bulgaria between 1915 and 1918.

 From 1929 to 1941, Debar was part of the Vardar Banovina of the Kingdom of Yugoslavia.

 Debar was annexed, along with most of Western North Macedonia, into the Italian-controlled Kingdom of Albania on 17 April 1941, following the Axis invasion of Yugoslavia during the Second World War.
 Albania was officially a protectorate of Italy and therefore public administration duties were passed to Albanian authorities.
 Albanian language schools, radio stations and newspapers were established in Debar.
 When Italy capitulated in September 1943, Debar passed into German hands.
 In 1944, after a two-month struggle for the city between the communist Albanian National Liberation Front and German forces holding the city, including the SS Skanderbeg division, the communists led by Haxhi Lleshi finally secured Debar on 30 August 1944.

 After the cessation of hostilities with the end of WW2 and the establishment of communism in both Albania and Yugoslavia, Debar passed back into Yugoslav hands.